MariusBinary/HuffmanCoding/README.md

 # Huffman Coding
-Huffman Coding is a tool allows you to encode text using huffman encoding.
+Huffman Coding is a tool allows you to encode text using huffman encoding. <br /> <br />
+You can try the app directly on our website: [Live demo](https://www.mariusbinary.altervista.org/huffman_coding.php).

 ## Write a text or upload a file to be encoded.
 <img src="https://www.mariusbinary.altervista.org/github/huffman-coding/screen-1.png" />